tomcritchlow/SEO-MBA/course-beta.md

 layout: page
 ---

+**Update: Tickets are sold out!
+Sorry if you didn't manage to get a ticket.
+Hang tight, the full course is coming soon**

 Getting buy-in & resources is the number one frustration for SEO professionals.
 And in my own experience there are far more SEOs that have knowledge of how SEO works than how businesses operate.

 That's why I'm building the course: Executive Presence for SEOs.